Working with 3D (and 2D) image datasets is at the heart of WEBKNOSSOS.

 - Click the Upload button

-WEBKNOSSOS uses the WKW-format internally to display your data.
+Internally, WEBKNOSSOS uses the WKW-format by default to display your data.
 If your data is already in WKW you can simply drag your folder (or zip archive of that folder) into the upload view.

 If your data is not in WKW, you can either: